palmorezm/misc/README.md

-# AmericanDream
+# Miscellaneous
- What is the best place to live?
+A place for leftover and those without a designated folder